ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 </figcaption>
 </figure>

 In 1870, Alonzo was still living in Mott's Corners as a stone mason, according to the Federal Census that year, completely encompassing the window in which the foundation and dwelling were built on the Wolcott Lot.

-Therefore, in the absence of specific evidence to the mason’s identity, it seems most probable that he was Alonzo B. Northrop.

 Alonzo was married to [Clarissa (Personius) Northrop](https://www.findagrave.com/memorial/100183650/clarissa-northrup) (04 Apr 1821 to 24 May 1876).
 They became members of the Congregational Church of Mott’s Corners.

+Clarissa was first cousins with [William Krum Personius](https://www.findagrave.com/memorial/162786830/william-krum-personius) (10 Feb 1811 to 25 Apr 1887), as they share the common grandfather [James Jacobus Personius](https://www.findagrave.com/memorial/36649297/james-jacobus-personius) (11 Jun 1747 to 14 May 1836).
+William Krum Personius was the father of [Walker Voorhis Personius](https://www.findagrave.com/memorial/98386104/walker-voorhis-personius) (1836 to 1914), grocer, postmaster and justice of the peace, and [Charles William Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 1924), who owned the lower grist mill at the time that it was divided to create the Wolcott Lot, the future Mills' Home.
+Both Walker and Charles were Civil War veterans and [founding members]({{% ref "founding-documents" %}}) of the Congregational Church of Mott's Corners.

+Therefore, in the absence of specific evidence to the mason’s identity, it seems most probable that he was Alonzo B. Northrop.

 <div class="cols">
 {{% fig "mills-home/1906-06-21-Ithaca-Daily-Journal-Ithaca-NY-p3" "350" /%}}